 Superficial Siderosis.
 Subpial Siderosis.
 Infratentorial Superficial Siderosis.
 No matter how your doctor officially labels your diagnosis odds are no one has the slightest idea of the battle you are about to face.
-A rare neurodegenerative disorder so uncommon it’s often not recognized by the rare disease organizations tasked with supporting us.
+A rare neurodegenerative condition so uncommon it’s often not recognized by the rare disease organizations tasked with supporting us..

 What is Superficial Siderosis?

 Superficial Siderosis is a slowly progressive chronic neurodegenerative condition.
 It is not a genetic disease, and Superficial Siderosis isn’t contagious.
 Its cause is often a past trauma, surgery, aneurysm, or some event that resulted in chronic subarachnoid bleeding.
 The body is designed to rid itself naturally of blood infiltration into the subarachnoid space, but in rare cases, this slow long-term bleeding overwhelms your system.¹

 Explaining the process requires some big and complicated words.
 Not big as in real size or number of letters in a word but in the sense of consequences.
 Yes, it progresses slowly for a good percentage of sufferers, but what if those early years are spent searching for an explanation of random symptoms?
 Imagine living through a decade of endless testing and frustration with no answers.

 How does Superficial Siderosis develop?

 As individual blood cells travel through your subarachnoid space they begin to rupture through a process called Hemolysis.
 The bursting of cell walls creates a heme overload that triggers the Bergman glia and microglial cells to fight back by producing the enzyme heme oxygenase-1.
 This enzyme breaks down the heme and results in the release of free iron molecules, carbon dioxide, and biliverdin.
 Your body converts biliverdin into bilirubin and routes it out of your system through your liver.